nodejs/node/doc/api/child_process.md

 to be an error.

 The `stdout` and `stderr` arguments passed to the callback will contain the stdout and stderr output of the child process.
+By default, Node.js will decode the output as UTF-8 and pass strings to the callback.
 The `encoding` option can be used to specify the character encoding used to decode the stdout and stderr output.
-If `encoding` is `'buffer'` (the default), `Buffer` objects will be passed to the callback.
-If a valid string encoding is specified instead, strings will be passed to the callback.
+If `encoding` is `'buffer'`, `Buffer` objects will be passed to the callback instead.

 The `options` argument may be passed as the second argument to customize how the process is spawned.
 The default options are: